 Our scientists have cloned the genes for the majority of the targets in the G-protein coupled receptor, nuclear receptor and tyrosine kinsase gene families.
 These represent some of the largest families of genes targeted by known drugs.
-Our R-SAT assay system has enabled the building of functional assays for a large number of these genes yielding assay platforms, which we refer to as GPCR-SAT, NR-SAT and RTK-SAT.
+Our R-SAT assay system has enabled the building of functional assays for a large number of these genes.
 We also have developed assays for several additional targets in other relevant gene families.